fabiospampinato/vscode-terminals/README.md

     { // An object describing a terminal, most entries are optional

-      "name": "My Terminal", // The name of the terminal, it will be displayed in the dropdown "description": "A terminal that runs some commands", // The description of the terminal "icon": "code", // An icon to show next to the name "color": "terminal.ansiCyan", // A themeable color, ref: https://code.visualstudio.com/api/references/theme-color
+      "name": "My Terminal", // The name of the terminal, it will be displayed in the dropdown "joinWith": "Another Terminal", // The name of the terminal to join with, if empty it will be a new terminal "description": "A terminal that runs some commands", // The description of the terminal "icon": "code", // An icon to show next to the name "color": "terminal.ansiCyan", // A themeable color, ref: https://code.visualstudio.com/api/references/theme-color